Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Quantum correlation

 where minimization is performed for all possible decompositions of $\rho$ such that $\rho= \sum_{s}p_s \rho_s$ with $p_s>0$, and $\rho_s$ is a quantum state.
-Note that we adopt the mixed convex roof instead of the pure convex roof, where decomposed states $\{\rho_s\}$ are restricted to the pure state, i.e., $\rho_s=\ket{\phi_s}\bra{\phi_s}$ for $\forall s$.
-The main reason for using it is to ensure the inequality~\eqref{QC_prop_2_ineq} in Lemma~\ref{lema:basic_property_QC}.
-The mixed convex roof has been considered in Refs.~\cite{Synak_Radtke_2006,PhysRevLett.95.190501,Paz_Silva_2009,5075874} for example.
+Herein, the mixed convex roof was adopted instead of the pure convex roof, for which decomposed states $\{\rho_s\}$ are restricted to the pure state; in other words, $\rho_s=\ket{\phi_s}\bra{\phi_s}$ for $\forall s$.
+This is because using it ensures inequality~\eqref{QC_prop_2_ineq} in Lemma~\ref{lema:basic_property_QC}.
+For example, the mixed convex roof has been considered in Refs.~\cite{Synak_Radtke_2006,PhysRevLett.95.190501,Paz_Silva_2009,5075874}.